VoodooSMBus/VoodooRMI/README.md

 **SMBus**
 * [VoodooSMBus](https://github.com/VoodooSMBus/VoodooSMBus)
   * Apple's SMBus **PCI** controller cannot load, as it interfers with VoodooSMBus.
-* You likely want VoodooPS2 for keyboard as well.
-Make sure VoodooPS2Mouse/VoodooPS2Trackpad does not load.
+* VoodooPS2
+  * Needed for PS2 reset of the trackpad
+  * Generally users should only add VoodooPS2Controller and VoodooPS2Keyboard.
+Trackpad/Mouse will cause VoodooRMI to not attach.
   * OpenCore users can just disable Mouse/Trackpad in their config.plist.
   * Clover users - go inside the VoodooPS2 kext and remove Mouse/Trackpad from the PlugIns folder.